Skip to content

 fsGroup: <GID> # Default 1

-1. Sysctls may still be denied by the kubelet.
+1. Sysctls may still be denied.

 2. Allows both host network and host ports.